(for triathletes, scroll down to anecdotes- I help you build to a master's level endurance)

 (Clinton, first-time Ironman)

 Regarding lessons I am currently teaching, the mom said she was spending over $400 a month for a swim school with Tots in their name and her babies never got anywhere.
 I have her oldest swimming, and at a level three within like four lessons and that usually takes them like a whole block of eight lessons times three at a swim school.
-I have your kids swimming the whole time and suggest they practice once a week without me, so they usually learn within 2-3 lessons.

 Even earlier, I met an adult triathlete.
 With the running times he mentioned, he is extremely competitive.
 Even though his swim form was quite decent, he said he felt like he was drowning.
 So I focused on the couple of small improvements he seemed to need to reduce his drag.
 But mainly had him do the catch-up drill, to ensure he was getting enough room and time to breathe, and taking the time to relax his stroke in a prone glide.
 He was also worried about his endurance, so I scheduled him in Lifetime's adult master swim program.